Best Cold Weather Running Gear of 2024

 Shop the Women's Outdoor Research Helium Rain JacketShop the Men's Outdoor Research Helium Rain Jacket

-Best Cold Weather Running Gear - Outdoor Research Helium Rain Jacket Moab running
+Best Cold Weather Running Gear - Wearing Outdoor Research Helium Rain Ultralight Jacket in Utah slot canyon

 Best Winter Running Jacket: Patagonia Nano-Air Hoody ($329)

-Best Cold Weather Running Gear -Patagonia Nano-Air Hoody - product photoWhen we asked our team for recommendations on jackets for this category, several people quickly replied with the Patagonia Nano-Air Hoody.
-Since it’s insulated, this was recommended for the coldest days: 20 degrees Fahrenheit down to -20 degrees F. Two people noted that although it would be easy to get too warm while running in this jacket in any weather above these temperatures, the jacket has excellent wicking qualities that help prevent sweat from staying against your skin.
+Best Cold Weather Running Gear - Patagonia Nano-Air Hoody - product photoSeveral members of the iRunFar testing team have been using the Patagonia Nano-Air Hoody as their cold-weather jacket for a long time.
+Since it’s insulated, we recommend it for the coldest days: 20 degrees Fahrenheit down to -20 degrees.
+Two people noted that although it would be easy to get too warm while running in this jacket in any weather above these temperatures, the jacket has excellent wicking qualities that help prevent sweat from staying against your skin.

 This jacket features a hood with a halo drawstring and elasticity to fit snugly around your head and face.
 The cuffs are soft and stretchy, which helps contain warmth around your hands and wrists.
-Our team said it’s thin enough to fit under a shell for additional warmth, while winter biking, hiking, or casual around-town wear is not used for the coldest running adventures.
+It’s thin enough to fit under a shell for additional warmth.
+We turned to this jacket for more than just running, using it for winter biking, hiking, and casual around-town wear.

-This jacket is ideal for higher-effort runs when the outside temperature is below freezing and for more measured efforts at slightly higher temperatures.
-It’s also a great all-around jacket for going about town, hiking, biking, and nearly any other activity.
+This jacket is ideal for higher-effort runs when the outside temperature is below freezing and for more measured efforts at slightly more moderate temperatures.
+It’s also a great all-around jacket for everyday use.

 Shop the Women's Patagonia Nano-Air HoodyShop the Men's Patagonia Nano-Air Hoody